DragoQCC/HardHatC2/README.md

 ## Engineers
-- c# .net framework implant for windows devices, currently only CLR/.NET 4 support
+- C# .NET framework implant for windows devices, currently only CLR/.NET 4 support
 - atm only one implant, but looking to add others
 - It can be generated as EXE, DLL, shellcode, or PowerShell stager
 - Rc4 encryption of payload memory & heap when sleeping (Exe / DLL only)